-- Road salt from de-icing operations (Page 7) with all salt and salt spreading equipment stored in enclosed buildings and all salt spreading equipment inspected and maintained annually each autumn to ensure proper functionality. - Soap, sediment, metals, oils from vehicle washing (Page 11) pass through a separator to remove settleable solids before wash water is discharged to the City of Springfield's sanitary sewer. - Herbicides used in right of way maintenance (Page 13) stored, mixed, applied, and disposed of as directed by the product label - Paint used in road striping operations (Page 15) stored in weatherproof totes and all pain equipment rinse water is discharged into the sanitary sewer
+Road salt from de-icing operations (Page 7) with all salt and salt spreading equipment stored in enclosed buildings and all salt spreading equipment inspected and maintained annually each autumn to ensure proper functionality.

-4.6.F The permittee shall utilize procedures for the proper disposal of waste removed from the separate storm sewers and areas of jurisdiction, including dredged material, accumulated sediments, floatables and other debris.
+- Soap, sediment, metals, oils from vehicle washing (Page 11) pass through a separator to remove settleable solids before wash water is discharged to the City of Springfield's sanitary sewer.
+Solids are removed from the separator on an as-needed basis which usually results in one cleaning per year.
+Removed solids are taken to the City of Springfield's sanitary landfill for proper disposal. - Herbicides used in right of way maintenance (Page 13) stored, mixed, applied, and disposed of as directed by the product label - Paint used in road striping operations (Page 15) stored in weatherproof totes and all pain equipment rinse water is discharged into the sanitary sewer - 4.6.F The permittee shall utilize procedures for the proper disposal of waste removed from the separate storm sewers and areas of jurisdiction, including dredged material, accumulated sediments, floatables and other debris.

 Disposal of waste and floatables is addressed in sections 4.6.D and 4.6.E of this SWMP document as well as the Operation and Maintenance Manual and the SPCC Plan.
 The Greene County Highway Department does not remove dredged material or sediments from the MS4 area.
+Waste from the controls listed above is taken to the City of Springfield's sanitary landfill for proper disposal.